amphp/thread/README.md

 #### Event Loop Basics

-Executing code inside an event loop allows us to use non-blocking libraries to perform many IO operations at the same time.
+Executing code inside an event loop allows us to use non-blocking libraries to perform multiple IO operations at the same time.
 Instead of waiting for each individual operation to complete the event loop assumes program flow and informs us when our tasks finish or actionable events occur.
 This paradigm allows programs to execute other instructions when they would otherwise waste cycle waiting